 While some research found positive relationships between social dimensions and financial measures (Gravel, Michelangeli and Trannoy, 2006) most studies produced less convincing conclusions.
 For instance, Whitman (2009) found no relationship between the espoused social values of philanthropic foundations and their allocation of financial resources.
 Many of these studies note the considerable limitations that making such an analysis involved (Whitman, 2009) and highlight the need for further contextual understanding of the underlying assumptions (Knife et al., 2014; Mook et al., 2015).
 In particular, many of the studies employed self-reported assessments of social value generation whose reliability is questionable (Knife et al., 2014; Mook et al., 2015; Whitman, 2009).

 The importance of being able to successfully measure and report social value is demonstrated by the SE Greenwich Leisure in London.
 They won the 2012 Olympic competitive tender contract to operate the leisure facilities on the Olympic park because of their social impact legacy plan to convert the park into an asset for the local community.
-This contract was won against private sector leisure providers :
+This contract was won against private sector leisure providers (Haugh and Doherty, 2020):

-“Olympic Park is that they were wise enough, I think, to realise that if you're going to get a legacy out of the Olympics you can't just turn around and say run these things as cheaply as possible.
-Therefore, they were very keen and on seeing how the contractors would engage with the local communities, with sport, trying to get the best of all worlds.
-We ran Crystal Palace Sports centre before so we've got a very good model of how you can do that but we also run most of the neighbouring sport center.”
-(CEO)

-“We won the Olympic park contract because of our focus on long-term legacy regeneration of the geographical area.”
-(CEO).
+“

 The message for SEs is profound, but not one that is easily settled.
 First, SEs must clearly identify their own purpose, that is, the social value that they intend to deliver.
 One may consider whether focussing upon the social injustice that they intend to ameliorate may be a productive way of considering this conundrum.
 Second, once the social or ethical purpose of the organisation has been understood, then the clear communication of the social value that has been delivered requires considered dissemination.
 For instance, conflating the financial benefits of socially valuable initiatives may well undermine stakeholders’ perception of the social value of the initiative and the SE.

 The assessment of social value of an organization is therefore dependent upon the prevailing social need and the opinions of the efficacy of social initiatives that have been implemented in order to address it.
 Perceptions and measurement of social value is therefore an ongoing process of dialogue between SEs, recipients and stakeholders that identifies it as a dialectic process.